SpeedyWeather/SpeedyWeather.jl/docs/src/tracers.md

 [Manual land-sea mask](@ref), and
 [Rossby-Haurwitz wave in a BarotropicModel](@ref).
-But note that because we are setting a (in general) 3D variable here the vertical dimension must align: Hence `24, 1` for the grid, and the anonymous function must take three arguments, including the vertical coordinate `σ` even if it's independent of it.
+But note that because we are setting a (in general) 3D variable here the vertical dimension must align: Hence `nlayers` for the grid, and the anonymous function must take three arguments, including the vertical coordinate `σ` even if it's independent of it.